 For dessert each night, I have a small serving of fresh fruit – usually blueberries, but also sometimes apple, banana, or frozen cherries.

-I find this to be delicious and satisfying, and also I’ve noticed that having those carbs at night helps me to sleep better.
+I find this delicious and satisfying, and I’ve also noticed that having those carbs at night helps me sleep better.

 And, for me, the advantage of eating authentic, whole foods (such as a small serving of daily fruit) is that I get naturally occurring vitamins, minerals, and cofactors.